 - Beware the Nice Ones: Bruce is a friendly scientist who just wanted to help people, but can turn into one of the most dangerous things on the planet at the drop of a hat.
 However, you shouldn't underestimate him in human form either, as shown in Ultron when, with no change in his genial expression, he offers to murder the Scarlet Witch.

-- Brainy Brunette: As Banner, the world's leading expert on gamma radiation.
+- Brainy Brunette: He has seven doctorates, and is the world's leading expert on gamma radiation.

 - The Cameo: Shows up in The Stinger of Iron Man 3.
 Stark had been narrating the movie's plot to Banner, who tried to act as a shrink but fell asleep towards the beginning.